Cultural history of the United States: American individualism

-Individualism in the United States has its beginnings dating back as far as the Revolutionary period.
-The ideas of the Enlightenment influenced many of the Founding Fathers when it came to philosophy on government and its relationship with individual rights.
-The founding documents of the United States, particularly the Bill or Rights, sought to protect individual rights and promote free expression of its citizens.
+American individualism's origins date back as early as the Revolutionary period.
+The ideas of the Enlightenment influenced many of the Founding Fathers' philosophies on government and its relationship with individual rights.
+The founding documents of the United States, particularly the Bill of Rights, sought to protect individual rights and promote free expression of its citizens, ideals that emerged during the Enlightenment.

 As the United States expanded westward, individualism became synonymous with the frontier character.
 Coined by President Herbert Hoover as "rugged individualism" in 1928, many Americans developed a strong oppositional stance to the government in their lives.
 The brand of western individualism was defined by self-reliance as a result of living in remote areas.
 Today, attitudes of individualism are still prevalent in many areas that made up the western frontier.
 This is especially the case when it comes to counties with lower population densities.

 In the 19th century, American exceptionalism influenced belief in a unique trajectory for the new nation, which was ascribed to factors such as divine intervention, successful republicanism, and geography.
 Over time, economic growth and improvements to quality of life have generally increased Americans' ability to be self-reliant while participating in broader society.